mosip/id-repository/id-repository/id-repository-credentials-feeder/README.md

 ```

 This generic job takes below VM arguments:
-* `online-verification-partner-ids` is comma separated list of Online_Verification_Partner partner IDs to which credential needs to be re-issued.
+* `online-verification-partner-ids` is comma separated list of Online_Verification_Partner partner IDs to which credential needs to be requested.
 * `skip-requesting-existing-credentials-for-partners` is for optimization.
 By default it is set to `true`.
 Keep this to `true` to skip existing credential requests for the partner found in the chunk of query result.
 Set this to `false` if credentials to be requested again even if the request entry already exist for partner.

 **Build and Deployment commands:**